 function mass_flux_choked_energy_balance(model, P, T; z=[1.0])

-# calculate the entropy and specific enthalpy at initial conditions
+# calculate the entropy and specific enthalpy at

 s₁ = entropy(model, P, T)

-h₁ = enthalpy(model, P, T)/molecular_weight(model, z, P)
+h₁ = enthalpy(model, P, T)/Mw

-# and energy balance
+# solve the choked flow energy balance for

 cₜ = speed_of_sound(model, Pₜ, Tₜ, z)